 I have recently been involved in two events relating to hydration for the elderly.
 The first one was the launch of the Nutrition and Hydration strategy for Dorset council.
 I was invited to speak on the link between nutrition, hydration and dignity.
-The slides from my presentation are available HERE.

 The second event was the network meeting of the European Hydration Institute.
 This meeting was held in Barcelona on 26th June 2013.
 It was a very hot and humid day with temperatures soaring to 27 degrees, what better day to emphasise the need for hydration.
 Several speakers from across Europe talked about their research in the field of hydration.
 It was fascinating to see how the right amount of hydration can prevent major illnesses such as heart diseases, kidney impairment and even maintaining general well-being.
 The issue of reduced ability to recognize the feeling of thirst was also highlighted and the need to ensure a healthy fluid balance (ratio of input vs output of fluid) of the person was mentioned.

 In addition to the scientific aspects of hydration and their impact on the health of elderly, the issues around the barriers to hydration such as easy access to drinks and help with drinking were also discussed.
 I raised the issue of privacy and dignity such as not being able to get to the toilet in time and thus having an accident as a main cause for some elderly to reduce their intake of fluids.
 Older people above a certain age tend to develop a weakness of the bladder and may also have mobility problems which may make them concerned about drinking fluids particularly at night.

 Lack of sufficient hydration can cause urinary tract infection, dehydration and confusion sometimes leading to falls.
 In many cases people with dehydration may end up in hospital thus exposing themselves to infections such as MRSA etc.

 |Some points to remember about hydration and elderly as highlighted by the European Hydration Institute are